One big hull, one little hull. Lots of speed, not much money.

 The mast is stepped on the windward edge of the cockpit, with all halyards right at hand.
 Winches and sheet cleats are located on the flange that stiffens the mast bulkhead.
 Because the mast is mounted 39” to windward of the main hull’s centerline, struts are required to sheet the mainsail.

 The jibs are mounted on furlers.
 In tacking, the current jib is rolled up, then doused completely to allow the boom to swing 180 degrees onto the new tack.
 Then the “new” jib is hoisted and unfurled.
 The mast may be rotated through about 90 degrees for best performance.

 Because of the mast location, there is no danger of losing the mast in an aback situation because it is supported by stays to the four corners of the boat.
 The very broad staying base allows a lighter mast, with spiraling gains in weight and complexity.

 Provision is made for an asymmetrical spinnaker.

 Madness was fitted with the square-top rig shown in the drawings.
 A smaller “cruising rig” is meant to inspire builders to look for used masts and sails, which will cut the costs dramatically.
-Madness’s carbon stick and Vectran sails cost as much as the entire hull.
+Madness’s carbon stick and Vectran sails cost more than the entire hull!